Efficient superoscillation measurement for incoherent optical imaging: Key ideas

+The measurement of object moments by SPADE has been extensively studied in the context of quantum-inspired imaging \cite{tsang17,tsang18a,tsang19,tsang19b,tsang21a,zhou19,yang16,bonsma19,liang21a}.
+The relation between the moments and the Fourier coefficients given by Eq.~(\ref{fourier_moment}) is a helpful insight in bridging the literature on moment estimation to other areas of superresolution research, as the concept of resolution in optics is commonly framed in terms of Fourier analysis \cite{villiers,goodman}, and the relation between resolution and the moments is less clear.
+Here I review the principle of SPADE and discuss how it can be used to learn the Fourier coefficients.

-Let $\psi(x)$ be the point-spread function for the optical field of a diffraction-limited imaging system, where $x \in \mathbb R$ is the image-plane coordinate that is normalized with respect to the magnification factor \cite{goodman} and the function is normalized as $\intall |\psi(x)|^2 dx = 1$.
+Let $\psi(x)$ be the complex-valued point-spread function of a diffraction-limited imaging system for the optical field, where $x \in \mathbb R$ is the image-plane coordinate that is normalized with respect to the magnification factor \cite{goodman} and the function is normalized as $\intall |\psi(x)|^2 dx = 1$.
 The optical transfer function, defined as